Bob Vila’s 10 “Must Do” Projects for May

 redress the windows

 During the winter months, it makes sense to insulate windows with heavy drapes and blinds.
-During warmer weather months, however, it makes sense to lighten up and hang sheers—those thin, transparent curtains that add privacy while allowing light and breeze in through open windows.
+During warmer weather months, however, it’s a good idea to swap them out for sheers—those thin, transparent curtains that provide just enough privacy while allowing light and breeze in through open windows (the HLC.ME white sheer curtain panels are our go-tos).
 If sheers aren’t your thing, consider swapping in solar screen shades that let in light while blocking excess heat.
-They will keeps your home’s temperature, and cooling bills, at a comfortable level.
+They will keeps your home’s temperature, and AC bills, at a comfortable level.

 10. Pest-Proof the Patio